-If for any reason you want to unblock someone on Twitter, that is simple too.
+If for any reason you want to unblock someone on Twitter, that’s just as easy.
 Whether you have reconciled with a friend, or decided the silence is not golden, unblocking them restores access, provided they haven’t blocked you.

 - Visit the profile page of the person you blocked